ssokolen/metcourse/README.md

 # metcourse

-`metcourse` provides a simple algorithm for correcting systematic deviations in metabolomic time-courses.
+`metcourse` versoon 2 provides a simple algorithm for simultaneously fitting and correcting systematic deviations in metabolomic time-courses.
 Specifically, it deals with the case where all metabolite concentrations are overestimated or underestimated by a constant percentage within a single sample.
 This can occur from inaccurate addition or processing of an internal standard as well as a result of variable solvent levels when dealing with intracellular metabolite extraction or biofluids.
 The correction method was validated by simulating realistic metabolic time-courses, with the simulation framework also provided in this package.

-More information is available in the manuscript "A correction method for systematic error in 1H-NMR time-course data validated through stochastic cell culture simulation" ([open access link](http://www.biomedcentral.com/1752-0509/9/51) - doi:10.1186/s12918-015-0197-4).
+More information on this version is available in the manuscript "A comprehensive model for separating systematic bias and noise in metabolomic timecourse data -- A nonlinear B-spline mixed effect approach".
+An older version of the software is also available based on the manuscript "A correction method for systematic error in 1H-NMR time-course data validated through stochastic cell culture simulation" ([open access link](http://www.biomedcentral.com/1752-0509/9/51) - doi:10.1186/s12918-015-0197-4).

 # Original code